4DGS360: 360{\deg} Gaussian Reconstruction of Dynamic Objects from a Single Video: Experiments

 \subsection{Datasets and Evaluation}

 \paragraph{Evaluation metrics.} For evaluation, we adopt both pixel-level and perceptual metrics.
 While pixel-level metrics such as PSNR and SSIM have long been standard metrics in novel view synthesis, recent work~\cite{liang2025himor} has shown that these pixel-level metrics are misaligned with perceptual quality in monocular dynamic 3D reconstruction with view disparity, due to the inherent difficulty of predicting `exact' position in this ill-posed setting.
 Therefore, we report both metric types together.
 For perceptual evaluation, we use LPIPS~\cite{zhang2018unreasonable} with AlexNet~\cite{krizhevsky2012imagenet} features and the CLIP~\cite{radford2021learning_clip}-based metrics proposed in~\cite{liang2025himor}: CLIP-I, which measures CLIP similarity between ground-truth and rendered images, and CLIP-T, which measures temporal consistency via CLIP similarity between rendered frames with 5 frames apart.
-Pixel-level metrics results are reported in the Supplement.

 \paragraph{iPhone360 dataset.} We introduce the iPhone360 dataset to address limitations of existing benchmarks that cannot evaluate 360° dynamic reconstruction performance.
 Unlike prior datasets~\cite{gao2022dycheck,pumarola2021dnerf,park2021hypernerf,li2021nsff}, iPhone360 provides training images captured from a single handheld camera without camera teleportation, while synchronized test cameras are placed up to 70°–135° apart from the training view, enabling evaluation under extreme novel-view conditions.
 The large viewpoint disparity and realistic monocular capture setup make iPhone360 a suitable benchmark for evaluating the challenging 360° dynamic reconstruction.